azyzz228/html-in-h-sigil/README.md

 ![](https://github.com/azyzz228/html-in-h-sigil/blob/main/assets/sample.gif)

- But first, there are couple of things to make it work.
+ But first, there are couple of installations we need to make.
 (See section below)

 ## Installation

 These code snippets must be enabled to be active inside of string.

 1. Go to Settings > Search "Quick Suggestions" > turn on suggestions for *strings*.